baadamczyk/OpenOBC/README.md

 # OpenOBC
-OpenSource modular On-Board computer for automotive
+OpenSource modular On-Board computer for automotive based on Raspberry Pi and Arduino.